 It's great to create new memories with old friends and hosting a murder mystery dinner party is a wonderful way to bring everyone together.
-There are some key factors in planning a satisfying get-together—even if it's a murder mystery party and tips for getting all your guests involved.
+There are some key factors in planning a satisfying get-together—even if it's a murder mystery party for your teen—and tips for getting all your guests involved.

 The Party Kit

 Prior to the party, the host purchases a murder mystery party kit.
 The kit includes a story about a murder, which usually occurs either during the course of the dinner or before the party begins.
 The guests are cast as characters and together (or separately) solve the mystery.
 There are a specific number of characters in the story to match the size of your group, with background information, costume instructions, and a package of clues for each one.
 The more outrageously your guests dress up, the greater the potential for an entertaining evening.

 Included in the kit may be invitations to the party, a guide to running the mystery (with party tips) for the host, and even prizes for the person who guesses the murderer.
 You must insist that your guests RSVP for this party since all characters must be played.
 You wouldn't want the murderer to be a no-show.
 Murder mystery kits can be purchased off-the-shelf or custom designed for your group; they can be found online or in some party stores.

 When you send out your invitations to the party, you will include the character description, costume suggestions, and background for the story to your guests.
 Over the course of the evening, everyone will receive additional clues.
 These clues may be about their own character or the murder.
 They will need to reveal the clues to the rest of the guests.
 With some kits, the host knows who the murderer is.
 In others, no one knows a thing until it is revealed during the party.

 The typical murder mystery could be completed within 2.5 hours, although if you linger over cocktails and appetizers or dessert and coffee the night can go on as long as you wish.